Ontario Public Service: Policies That Make Accessibility Work

 The Accessibility for Ontarians with Disabilities Act (AODA) is an important piece of legislation that requires the province to develop – and enforce – accessibility standards in Ontario.

-This document outlines OPS policies and directives that support three of the areas that are regulated under the AODA:
+This document outlines OPS policies and directives that support the areas that are regulated under the AODA:

 Although the AODA also sets out standards for transportation, these standards deal mainly with services at the municipal level, and are not included in this document.

-As a service organization, it is vitally important that we provide high-quality, accessible services to Ontarians.
+As a public service organization, it is vitally important that we provide high-quality, accessible services to Ontarians.

 The customer service standards under the AODA apply to all Ontario organizations (public, private and non-profit) that provide goods or services directly to the public or to other groups.
 The OPS has been required to comply with these standards since January 1, 2010.